rickkbarbosa/covid9-monitor/README.md

 Clone repository in a plase acessible by Zabbix (usually, /usr/lib/zabbix/externalscripts) install python requirements on requirements.txt
-Import template to zabbix dashboard (zabbix_template.xml) Add template to a host
+Import template to zabbix dashboard (zabbix/zabbix_template.xml or zabbix/zabbix_template-4.0.xml) Add template to a host

 ![Using on Zabbix](zabbix_template.png)